trappitsch/box/docs/guide.md

 This will create an installer based on the platform and type of project for you in the `target/release` folder.

+!!! note
+    A packaged binary must already be present in the `target/release` folder.
+    If it isn't, you will be prompted to package the project first.

 ### CLIs

 {% include-markdown ".includes/installer_cli.md" %}